 FOR SECONDARY SCHOOL CHILDREN

-PEP English – offers courses at primary school level and secondary school upwards, including preparation for all English worldwide recognised English exams, including GMAT (verbal exams) SATS, IGCSE, TSA, IELTS and Cambridge young learners up to Proficiency.
+PEP English – offers courses at primary school level and secondary school upwards, including preparation for all English worldwide recognised English exams, including GMAT SATS (verbal and maths), IGCSE, TSA, IELTS and Cambridge young learners up to Proficiency.

 It is possible to choose between private classes (for example to fill a specific gap such as to boost spelling) or small group classes which include learning literature.